A BEGINNER’S GUIDE TO STARTING A SIMPLE AND EASY YOGA PRACTICE AT HOME

 Your instructor means it when they say “Breathe in (inhale), breathe out (exhale)” during the poses.
 Your breathing should be in sync with what they are telling you to do.

-Relaxation Time – AKA – The Corpse Pose
+even more Relaxation – Time for The Corpse Pose

 Whatever you do, DO NOT SKIP THE RELAXATION PART AT THE END.
 This is the most important (and best) part for most of us Moms/Women/Caregivers.
 This is the time for you to breathe, relax, and let go of any tension you have stored up.

-If you do the relaxation pose correctly, and practice, those minutes spent relaxing will make you feel as rested as if you took a long nap – seriously!
+If you do the relaxation poses correctly, and practice, those minutes spent relaxing will make you feel as rested as if you took a long nap – seriously!

 When you are done, take your time sitting or standing up.
 A lot of times you will end up in relaxation pose (above).

 You will then roll over onto your side and then get up gently.
 Sometimes you will feel a little out of it (in a good way) or like you just got up from a nap.